 When the system is powered up and is displaying just the desktop, the dGPU will be powered off.
 In this case the system is running in the same way as a system without a discrete graphics solution.
 However when an application that requires use of the dGPU is run (e.g, a game or HD Video), the dGPu is powered on and takes over the processing duties.
 If the program is closed, then the dGPU will be powered back down again until required.

+Customization Options

-Customization Options Although Microsoft Hybrid Graphics is completely seamless to the user, NVIDIA also allow customization options within the control panel.
+Although Microsoft Hybrid Graphics is completely seamless to the user, NVIDIA also allow customization options within the control panel (see "Customization Options" on page C - 18).

 Mini Display Ports / HDMI Port